syncfusion-content/wpf-docs/wpf/Calendar/Getting-Started.md

 ## Select a date

-You can select a date in the `CalendarEdit` control by mouse click on the specfic date.
+You can select a date in the `CalendarEdit` control by mouse click on the specific date.
 You can get the selected date by using the `Date` property.

 {% tabs %}
 {% highlight XAML %}